 Interested in a product/service, you use a device with a browser.
 Lets see what that entails:

 - You use a device which has a browser

 - You need to search the product or visit the URL

 That’s a lot of you’s.
 I believe the main problem lies in designs.
-Nowadays we have a lot of established design standards on the web, which is good.
-We realized that we need to make good on making the user feel comfortable, and often doing that is by not surprising the user.
+Nowadays we have a lot of established design standards on the web, which is a good thing.
+We realized that we need to make good on making the user feel comfortable, and often doing that is done by not surprising the user.
 And to keep the surprise at bay, webdesign requires using design standards that are known/often used.
 But it will also make branding look dull -there are even parodies that mock the monotony of today’s websites – but hey, the user knows it way around quicker because it recognizes the patterns that are used somewhere in that gray matter.
 Still, you are the one that keeps knocking on doors, doing your best, to find information that essentially is designed to be found, interpreting it the best you can.

 The times they are a-changing